saminhasan/OWL-Drone/README.md

 ;-;

 TODO :

-  clean Valorant UI image.
+- clean Valorant UI image.
-  add no signal backgounrd for skipped frames. lower bit rate and resolution  for smoother control (control signals mostly goes through, even if video freezes).
+- add no signal backgounrd for skipped frames.
+- lower bit rate and resolution  for smoother control (control signals mostly goes through, even if video freezes).
+- add click to tag objects(maybe tag using semantation and use opencv methods to track) which glows.